Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/sql-tables.md

 You will complete the TODOs in [this SQL fiddle](http://sqlfiddle.com/#!7/a34037/2) for this assignment.

+(Note! you must run the Fiddle in Chrome!)

 You can also clone the [starter code](https://github.com/make-school-labs/sql-commands-practice) and work on your machine.
 You can run SQLite code on your machine using the starter code instructions.

 ## Instructions